hashicorp/terraform-provider-archive/website/docs/d/archive_file.html.markdown

 * `source_dir` - (Optional) Package entire contents of this directory into the archive.

+* `archive_dir` - (Optional) When used with source_dir, the top-level directories inside the archive that will contain all the contents

 * `source` - (Optional) Specifies attributes of a single source file to include into the archive.

 * `excludes` - (Optional) Specify files to ignore when reading the `source_dir`.